Keswick, Cumbria: Railway

+The former Keswick station building has been restored and now forms part of the adjacent hotel, with the hotel's glazed lounge occupying part of the platform.
+The section of line between Keswick and Threlkeld has been converted into a footpath and cycle path.

 Culture

 Regular events

 Annual events in the town's calendar include the Keswick Film Festival (February–March).
 It features screenings of old and new films, interviews with directors, and the festival's Osprey Awards for short films by local filmmakers.
 The ten-day Words by the Water literary festival is held in March every year, based at the Theatre by the Lake.
-The festival began in 1995, and events have been presented by Melvyn Bragg, Louis de Bernières, Germaine Greer, Steve Jones, Penelope Lively, Princess Michael of Kent, Michael Rosen and Joanna Trollope.
+The festival began in 1995 and events have been presented by Melvyn Bragg, Louis de Bernières, Germaine Greer, Steve Jones, Penelope Lively, Princess Michael of Kent, Michael Rosen and Joanna Trollope.